 Similarly, the system will provide you with the suggested quantities to plan on upcoming Christmas holidays, based on the sales made during last Christmas.
 For this, select the number of days you need to plan for (in this case, 60 for December and January month) and date range based on previous year custom month, December and January.

 With that being done, you also have to look after the fresh stocks currently available and are moving out faster.
 For Christmas season inventory planning, applying a few additional factors (for holiday rush) on fresh stocks can help you avoid losing new/existing customers.

 Iterative Inventory Forecasting

-So, when it comes to forecasting, a lot of uncertainty is involved for any organisation.
-In order to reduce the adverse effect of these uncertainties, an organization can take an iterative approach towards determining the inventory projected in future.
+So, when it comes to forecasting, a lot of uncertainty is involved in any organization.
+In order to reduce the adverse effect of these uncertainties, an organization can take an iterative approach towards determining the inventory projected in the future.